Ontotext-AD/sequences-plugin/README.md

 }
 ```

-In the case of a cluster node if the repository existed before registering the plugin, you can the exception `Update would affect a disabled plugin: sequences`.
+When using the GraphDB cluster, if the repository existed before registering the plugin, you might get the exception `Update would affect a disabled plugin: sequences`.
 You can enable the plugin with:

 ```sparql
 INSERT DATA { [] <http://www.ontotext.com/owlim/system#startplugin> "sequences".}